Dash cam reviews: What you need to catch the maniacs and meteors of daily driving

 The camera mounts very close to the windshield to reduce distortion, and swivels in the vertical with a range of about 90 degrees.
 The daytime video was quite good, and the night video was superb.
 It revealed details that we missed with our own eyes while actually sitting in the car.
 The Dash Cam F800 also offers whatThinkware calls Super Night Vision, which compensates for the lack of headlights and is available only when the camera is hard-wired to a constant 12-volt source, and the car is turned off.
 It didn’t seem much better than the regular night vision.

 Note that the Dash Cam F800 requires a Wi-Fi connection with your cell phone for controlling most features via an app—there’s no on-board display.
 Linking the camera with the phone app can be tedious, but otherwise using the app is not as distracting as you’d think, and voice controls and audible alerts fill the gaps.
-For all the details, read our full review of the Dash Cam F800.
+For all the details, read our full review of the Thinkware Dash Cam F800.

 The CDR 895 D Drive HD is by far the cheapest dual-camera system we’re aware of, even when you add $50 for the option GPS mount.